 Participants in the Partnerships for Prevention and Care Africa Health Reports and Conferences include governments, investors, company directors, health and Medicare professionals, public health directors and coordinators; and developmental agencies and National Business Coalitions combating HIV/AIDS, TB, and Malaria.

-The Conference offers an international platform upon which the private and public sectors and their partners can engage about opportunities to build private public partnership projects and programs to fill key gaps in the care and prevention of HIV/AIDS, TB, Malaria, Diabetes and Cancer in women and girls.
+Reports and Conferences offer an international platform upon which the private and public sectors and their partners can engage about opportunities to build private public partnership projects and programs to fill key gaps in the care and prevention of HIV/AIDS, TB, Malaria, Diabetes and Cancer in women and girls.